 Careers and employability

 Graduates go on to careers in business, environmental management, local government, policy work, and in environmental groups and charities.
 Possible professions include geographical information systems officer, nature conservation officer, or environmental consultant.
 This degree can also be useful in becoming a planning and development surveyor or town planner.

 Find out more about the destinations of graduates in this subject.

 We offer a comprehensive Careers and Employability Service to help you advance your career, while our in-house, professional recruitment consultancy, Birkbeck Talent, works with London’s top employers to help you gain work experience that fits in with your evening studies.

 Teaching will take place in lectures and seminars, but substantive content will also be delivered through the Moodle virtual learning environment.

 Student learning, as well as taking place within formal face-to-face sessions, will involve reading and assimilating the considerable literature on this subject, and engaging with key experts and stakeholders in guest sessions.

-Coursework and examinations.
-Master's programmes require a substantial piece of independent research in the form of a dissertation, which accounts for one-third of the MSc.
+MSc programmes require a substantial piece of independent research in the form of a dissertation, which accounts for one-third of the course.